 • Yachats Brewing Yachats, OR

-The Yachats area is one of our favorite spots on the Oregon coast and whenever we in the vicinity we make a point on visiting.
-From the Sutton campground it's about a thirty minute drive which makes it nice side trip.
+The Yachats area is one of our favorite spots on the Oregon coast.
+Whenever we in the vicinity, we make a point on visiting.
+From the Sutton campground, it's about a thirty-minute drive, which makes it a nice side trip.

 A weathered trail maker in town.